 As communication became less formal, listeners expected an authenticity that speeches couldn’t deliver.
 I still wrote about strategic change, but began crafting messages for leaders to deliver without a script, often in face-to-face settings.

 My relationship with Procter & Gamble grew; I worked with C-level leaders in the Sales, Marketing and Product Supply organizations, and in nearly every business.
 I added “anthropologist” to my business card after I was asked to explore the role of corporate culture in the failure of a multimillion dollar initiative.
-I was soon creating papers and documentaries about successes, and lesser successes, around the globe.
+I was soon creating ethnographic whitepapers and documentaries around the globe.
+(I earned a B.A. in Anthropology from Kirkland College – now Hamilton College, in Clinton; and a M.A from the University of Kentucky.
+I’ve conducted formal and informal field work in several countries, all centered around food acquisiiton, use and beliefs.)

 * * *